stacks-network/stacks/FAQs.md

 We have yet to encounter a deep fork.
 If this does happen, then Blockstack will use the virtualchain state on the majority fork once the fork resolves.

 #General	-	How is the Blockstack network upgraded over time?
 What parties need to agree on an upgrade?
+We're working on an on-chain voting strategy similar to how mining works, where anyone can cast a vote proportional to the amount of Bitcoin burned.
+Similar to how Bitcoin upgrades, a new feature will activate if a certain threshold (e.g. 80%) of votes consistently request its adoption over a given time interval (e.g. a couple weeks).

+Until then, we will publicly announce the availability of new software, with the promise that each release will bring highly-desired features to make upgrading worth the users' whiles.

 #General	-	Can miners take down Blockstack?